tudelft3d/geo2020/templates/index.md

 ### What should the thesis contain?

 <!-- http://web.stanford.edu/~pmcmahon/ThesisWritingTips.pdf -->
-While you're allowed to structure your thesis you way you like it, good theses (ie the ones that usually get high marks) roughly follow this structure:
+While you're allowed to structure your thesis you way you like it, good theses usually roughly follow this structure:

-##### 1. Introduction (~7 pages)
+##### 1. Introduction (~5 pages)

 What is the scientific problem you are aiming to solve?
 Why is it important?
 And why is it relevant to Geomatics? (make sure what you intend to do is inline with the overall learning objectives of the Geomatics programme at TU Delft)

 What is the main research question that you plan to answer?

+Also, an overview of the obtained results and an overview of the thesis should be given.

 ##### 2. Theoretical background & related work (~15 pages)